 Valmet has also acknowledged that countries such as China, Indonesia, India, and Thailand, where it has both its own operations and makes purchases, are commonly identified as risk countries in terms of human rights impacts.
 Local communities, migrant workers, and third-party contracted labor have been identified as vulnerable groups in addition to own employees.

 Valmet has defined a location specific human rights impact assessment process for high-risk locations.
-Valmet has conducted three local human rights impact assessments in our own operations in Thailand, Indonesia and in China.
+Valmet has conducted four local human rights impact assessments in our own operations in Thailand, Indonesia, China and India.
 The assessments were carried out by an independent third party.
 The findings of these assessments were mainly related to employee engagement, health, safety and environmental management and sustainable supply chain management.
 We also defined and implemented the corrective action plans and all of the corrective actions have been completed and verified.

 In addition to human rights impact assessments, Valmet has also Health, Safety and Environmental management mitigation plans for each local site.
 Valmet’s location-level annual action plans include concrete actions to mitigate risks of serious harm or injury both to our employees, partners, the community, and the environment.